 Pastoral leadership in the church is changing.
 The old model of a sole pastor with perhaps a part-time secretary no longer fits many congregations.
 In 2019, the synod of the Christian Reformed Church (the annual general assembly) commissioned a committee to look at one type of change in pastoral leadership: bivocational pastors.
-That committee is reporting to Synod 2021, expected to convene in June.
 The report is now available for congregations to review and it's on the agenda for Synod 2023 (having been deferred two years).

 Bivocational pastors are those who have two jobs—one in the church and another outside of the church.
 The second job can be ministerial, as when a pastor works part time in a local congregation and part time as a chaplain for another institution, or apart from ministry, as when a pastor works part time for a church and part time for a business.
 The classic example of bivocational ministry is the apostle Paul, who was a tentmaker as well as a missionary (Acts 18:3).

 Despite the example of Paul, the Christian Reformed Church has not traditionally encouraged bivocational ministry.
 The Church Order (the rules that churches of the denomination covenant together to follow) allows pastors to take a second job “by way of exception and with the approval of the classis” (a regional assembly of churches).
 The assumption is that as soon as the local congregation is able, they will move the pastor’s position to full time (Art.
 15).
 In another article, the Church Order implies that employment deemed to be “non-ministerial” is incompatible with the office of Minister of the Word (Art.
 14d).

 There have been other practical impediments to bivocational ministry, including barriers to participation in the denominational pension and health insurance plans and a lack of proper support and supervision.

 The study committee report addresses these and other issues.